-VAT may be due if you sell, supply or transfer goods out of the UK.
-Find out about zero-rated goods, proof to keep and forms to complete.
+Find out if VAT is due when you sell, supply or transfer goods out of the UK, and about zero-rated goods, proof you must keep and which forms to fill in.

 If you sell, supply or transfer goods out of the UK to someone in another country you may need to charge VAT on them.
-Generally speaking, you can zero-rate supplies exported outside the European Union (EU), or sent to someone who’s registered for VAT in another EU country.
+You can zero rate most supplies exported outside the European Union (EU), or sent to someone who’s registered for VAT in another EU country.

-If you’re sending goods to someone who is VAT registered in the destination EU country, you can zero-rate the supply for VAT purposes, if:
+If you’re sending goods to someone who is VAT-registered in the destination EU country, you can zero rate the supply for VAT purposes, as long as:

 - the goods are sent out of the UK to another EU country